Was Alexander Hamilton Jewish? A Scholar Investigates

 Drawing on untapped sources in the West Indies, Professor Porwancher makes the case for Hamilton’s Jewish ancestry and explores his ongoing relationships with Jews throughout his lifetime.
 Although he cast off any Jewish identity in his adulthood in the United States, Hamilton never forgot his origins.
 He emerged as a singular champion of American Jewry against the forces of anti-Semitism.
 Hamilton fought for Jewish rights in the courts, collaborated with Jewish merchants, and secured a position for the first Jew on the board of an American college.
 Alexander Hamilton may in fact have been the Jewish Founding Father.

-Learn more about our history by checking out other great videos at OneDayU, including ‘6000 Years Of Religion’, ‘Americas Founders: What We Know Now’ & more on-demand now!
+Learn more about our history and Alexander Hamilton’s Jewish heritage by checking out other great videos at OneDayU, including ‘6000 Years Of Religion’, ‘Americas Founders: What We Know Now’ & more on-demand now!